Becoming an HVAC Mechanic: Education & Certification

 It is extremely rare for a new HVAC mechanic to enter the field with no formal education or training.
 Rather, the vast majority of applicants for entry-level HVAC mechanic jobs are those that have some combination of education and experience.

 In terms of formal educational background, many HVAC mechanics earn an associate of applied science (AAS) degree or professional certificate at a community college or other technical training program.
-In fact, according to ONET Online (2020), a site that sources its data from the US Department of Labor, 55 percent of HVAC mechanics have a post-secondary certificate, 16 percent hold an associate degree, and 13 percent have only a high school diploma or GED.
+In fact, according to ONET Online (2024), a site that sources its data from the US Department of Labor, 68 percent of HVAC mechanics have a post-secondary certificate, 20 percent hold an associate degree, and 7 percent have only a high school diploma or GED.

-A small portion of HVAC mechanics may go on to earn a bachelor’s degree in construction management or mechanical engineering, but those that take this extra step are more likely to pursue a career as an HVAC engineer.
+A small portion of HVAC mechanics may go on to earn a bachelor’s degree in construction management or mechanical engineering, but those who take this extra step are more likely to pursue a career as an HVAC engineer.
 The minimum educational requirement for HVAC mechanics is a high school diploma or GED with at least some upper-level math experience.

 It is important to note that there are generally more aspiring apprentices than there are apprenticeships available, so this can be a competitive route into the career.